envoyproxy/learnenvoy/_articles/routing-basics.md

 load-balancing.
 We will also cover how listeners are configured for your services, both through static files, and dynamically.

+## What is a route?

+A route is a set of rules that match virtual hosts to clusters and allow you to create traffic shifting rules.

+## What is a cluster?

+A cluster is a group upstream hosts that accept traffic from Envoy.
+Clusters are configured either via static definitions, or by using the cluster discovery service (CDS).

 ## Defining Routes

-Envoy’s routing definitions map a domain + URL to a clusters — a named group of host/posts.
-From our previous tutorial On Your Laptop, we defined a simple setup with 2 clusters (service1 and service2), each of which lived at a separate URL (/service1 and /service2).
+Envoy’s routing definitions map a domain + URL to a cluster.
+In our previous tutorial
+[On Your Laptop](on-your-laptop.html), we defined a simple setup with 2 clusters (service1 and service2), each of which lived at a separate URL (/service1 and /service2).

 ```
 virtual_hosts: